 We categorise those things which can go wrong in the delivery of legal services in our Regulatory Risk Index.
-This is a living document which helps us systematically and consistently to identify and respond to potential issues in the market for barristers' services and opportunities we face as an organisation.
-We use dedicated corporate and project risk management to ensure the efficient and effective delivery of our regulatory role and other corporate responsibilities.
+This is a living document which helps us systematically and consistently to identify and respond to potential issues in the market for barristers' services.